 We, the members of the Society of American Business Editors and Writers, Inc., have joined together in the common pursuit of the highest standards of economic journalism, through our individual and collective efforts.

 The Society recognizes that economic freedom is inextricably linked to political freedom and that an informed public can ensure freedom is sustained.
 It is the Society’s mission as an independent, not-for-profit corporation to promote comprehensive reporting of economic events without fear or favoritism and to upgrade skills and knowledge through continuous educational efforts.

 The name of the corporation is the Society of American Business Editors and Writers, Inc. The Society is incorporated in Illinois and shall maintain a registered office and a registered agent whose business office is identical with such registered office.
 The Society may have additional offices, including its administrative headquarters, within or without the state.
-The corporation’s fiscal year begins on January 1 and ends December 31.

-The purpose of the Society is to improve the competence and independence of American journalism, particularly as it applies to the people’s right to know about economic events and issues.
+The purpose of the Society is to improve the competence and independence of business journalism, particularly as it applies to the people’s right to know about economic events and issues.
 The Society shall publish and promote a code of ethics for business journalism by which members are expected to guide their actions.

 The Society shall not allow its name to be used for tacit or implicit endorsement of another group, unless approved by the board of governors.

 The affairs of the Society shall be managed by or under the direction of the board of governors.
 Powers not specifically reserved to the membership shall be the responsibility of the board of governors.
 The board of governors shall consist of 22 members, of which 18 shall be governors and four shall be officers.

 Six governors shall be elected at large annually by the membership during its annual convention to serve three-year terms.